ibm-cloud-docs/containers/performance.md

 If a pod has long running TCP connections that are occasionally disconnected when they are idle for a period of time, it might help to change the `sysctl` keepalive settings for the pod.
 {: shortdesc}

-These scenarios and suggested settings are also described in the [Troubleshooting Outgoing Connection Issues with IBM VPC Public and Service Gateways](https://www.ibm.com/blog/troubleshooting-outgoing-connection-issues-with-ibm-vpc-public-and-service-gateways/){: external} blog.
-{: tip}